tsuru/cst/README.md

 ## Running CST

 This section outlines the required steps to run CST anywhere.
-The easiest way to deploy the CST it's using Docker Compose.
+The easiest way to deploy the CST is using Docker Compose.
 Thus, you should install [Docker][Docker Install] and [Docker Compose][Docker Compose Install] before to follow the instructions.

 ### Configuring CoreOS Clair

-All configurations about CoreOS Clair is on `etc/clair.cfg.yml` file.
-That's a self-explaned config file came from [Clair's repository][Clair Repository], see more details there.
+All configurations about CoreOS Clair are on `etc/clair.cfg.yml` file.
+That's a self-explaned config file from [Clair's repository][Clair Repository], see more details there.

 **WARNING**:
 Unfortunately, Clair doesn't handle the database connection string via environment variables yet.
 So, we hardcoded the database credentials on its config file.
-We appreciate you should change those credentials on: `etc/clair.cfg.yml` (line 23); and `docker-compose.yml` (envs `POSTGRES_USER`, `POSTGRES_DB` and `POSTGRES_PASSWORD`).
+You should change those credentials on: `etc/clair.cfg.yml` (line 23); and `docker-compose.yml` (envs `POSTGRES_USER`, `POSTGRES_DB` and
+`POSTGRES_PASSWORD`).

 ### Certificate

-For start the CST's web server, you will need a certificate and its private key.
+To start the CST web server, you will need a certificate and its private key.
-Those files must be named `cert.pem` and `key.pem`, respectively, residing in the `.certs` dir.
+Those files must be named `cert.pem` and `key.pem`, respectively,  in the `.certs` dir.

 In a local env, you can generate a self-signed certificate running the command below, for instance.